 (6) Maintain adequate record keeping to ensure that it has met the requirements for records of student progress as required by board rule;

 (7) Establish minimum standards for acceptance of student applicants for admission to the barber school.
-The barber school may establish entrance requirements which are more stringent than those prescribed by the board, but the requirements must at a minimum require the applicant to meet all of the following:
+The barber school may establish entrance requirements which are more stringent than those prescribed by the board, but the requirements must at a minimum require the applicant to meet both of the following:

 (a) Be at least seventeen years of age;

-(b) Have an eighth grade education, or an equivalent education as determined by the state board of education;
+(b) Have an eighth grade education, or an equivalent education as determined by the state board of education.

 (8) Have a procedure to submit every student applicant's admission application to the board for the board's review and approval prior to the applicant's admission to the barber school;